 10% of Your Score is New Accounts or Inquiries for New Accounts.

 It becomes a red flag to the credit bureaus if someone suddenly needs 10 or 15 new lines of credit; they begin to think you are looking to float money between accounts, because you may not be able to pay your bills.
 This is very important, because you could trigger this by taking massive steps to consolidate or clean up your credit in early 2015.
 Instead, start now so you can space out your consolidations.

 By understanding this fairly simple aspect of how your credit score works, you are able to boost your score up as much as possible before 2017 and ensure that you continuously improve your credit rather than compromise it, since great credit is an important aspect of fiscal responsibility to yourself.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.